-I feel the public who don’t have dogs might expect dog owners to achieve this target, but that is not realistic.
-They aren’t likely to find those targets met in other parts of their life either and should answer these questions:
+I feel the public who don’t have dogs might expect dog owners to achieve this target.
+I don’t think it’s met elsewhere.
+It’s too demanding.
+I think their expectations are not realistic and they should answer these questions:

 - What proportion of litter is picked up by a road sweeper from a town centre?